Surviving a Cruise Bus Excursion Updated: 10.04.2017

 Listen to the guide.
 The guide is paid to talk.
 If the idea of listening to him discuss the beauty of his country for the entirety of the trip bothers you, then sit closer to the back of the bus or bring along noise-canceling headphones.
 And remember, the guide may be paid to talk but you aren’t.
 Be courteous to those around you who may be trying to listen.

 Stay with the group.
-Joining a group bus excursion does not give you the right to wander off on your own, linger taking photographs or stop for unscheduled shopping.
+Joining a cruise bus excursions does not give you the right to wander off on your own, linger taking photographs or stop for unscheduled shopping.
 While the tour guide desperately tries to find you, the rest of the group is steaming on the sidewalk.

 Hold your tongue.
 Are you dissatisfied with the way the excursion is progressing?
 Express your displeasure privately to the tour guide.
 If that doesn’t correct the situation, discuss your problems with the cruise tour desk once you return to the ship.